 Purpose: Tells your dog to pause before doing something (like walking through a door or crossing a street).

 How to teach it: Have your dog sit.
 Open the door slightly and say “wait.”
 If they don’t move, reward.
-If they try to move, gently close the door and repeat.
+Repeat after gently closing the door if they attempt to move.

 9. Watch Me